pixelpark/puppet-ds_389/README.md

 ### Supported versions

 This module requires 389-ds version 1.4 or later.
-If you rely on older versions of 389-ds, you may consider using [spacepants/puppet-ds_389](https://github.com/spacepants/puppet-ds_389) (which is no longer under active development) until you are ready to migrate to an up-to-date version.
+When using an older version of 389-ds, consider using [spacepants/puppet-ds_389](https://github.com/spacepants/puppet-ds_389) instead.
+It is no longer under active development, but it may still be useful to migrate to an up-to-date version of 389-ds.

+In newer versions of 389-ds the "master" role was renamed to "supplier" in an [backwards-incompatible way](https://github.com/389ds/389-ds-base/issues/4656).
+The `$supplier_role_name` parameter can be used to change the role name accordingly.

 ### Migrating from spacepants module